jayoungs/Elevate-Electronics-Pandemic-Sales-Analysis/README.md

 * **Unclear cause of the recent decrease** in loyalty member performance:
   * **The simultaneous decline in loyalty member performance and overall sales in Q4 2022** made it challenging to determine if the loyalty program itself was losing appeal or if its members were reflecting the broader market slowdown affecting all customer segments.
-  * Otherwise, loyalty members may have no other products in their interests, given our limited variety of eight different products and their previous purchases.
+  * Loyalty members might have had no other products in their interests, given our limited variety of eight different products and their previous purchases.
 * **Potential for impact**: The five-fold and twelve-fold growth in gross sales and order count, respectively, in 2020 indicates that the loyalty program, when effective, can significantly contribute to sales.
 * We should **continue the loyalty program** for further observation and strategic refinement rather than discontinuing it prematurely.